hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 import jp.co.soramitsu.iroha2.generated.datamodel.account.Id as AccountId
 ```

 We shall write this example in the form of a test class, hence the presence of test-related packages.
 Note the presence of `coroutines.runBlocking`.
-Iroha makes extensive use of asynchronous programming (in `rust` terminology), hence blocking is not necessarily the only mode of interaction with the Iroha 2 code.
+Iroha makes extensive use of asynchronous programming (in Rust terminology), hence blocking is not necessarily the only mode of interaction with the Iroha 2 code.

 We have started by creating a mutable lazy-initialised client.
 This client is passed an instance of a domain registration box, which we get as a result of evaluating `registerDomain(domainName)`.
 Then the client is sent a transaction which consists of that one instruction.
 And that’s it.